AdLibML/mcpserver/README.md

 ## Logging

 Each module uses a centralized logging format (timestamp, log level, module name).
-This assists in tracing requests, debugging, and monitoring the system behavior.
+This assists in tracing requests, debugging, and monitoring system behavior.

 ## Security and Remote Deployment

 By dockerizing the MCP servers, you isolate your core services from direct host access, reducing security risks.
-External applications (such as Claude) can communicate with these servers via defined REST/SSE endpoints, without the need to install or run the services on your machine.
+External applications (such as Claude) can communicate with these servers via defined REST/SSE endpoints without needing to run the services on your local machine.
 This setup is ideal for both remote infrastructure deployment and local testing.

 ## Publishing on GitHub